viltgroup/minium-training/minium-training.md

 ![Table headers with rejection](images/table-headers-exclusion.png)

 - You'll notice that cell became red, and cells that were yellow are no longer selected.
-That's because, by rejecting the `Subject` cell, SelectorGagdet tryed to get a CSS selector that kept matching the green elements but excluded red elements, and that new CSS selector no longer matches the other yellow cells.
+That's because, by rejecting the `Subject` cell, Selector Gagdet tried to get a CSS selector that kept matching the green elements but excluded red elements, and that new CSS selector no longer matches the other yellow cells.
 - Now that only one cell is matching, and it is the one we want, we can accept